angieshen6/website/_posts/2017-08-13-published-writings.md

 layout: post
 title: "Published Writings"
 date: 2017-08-13
-excerpt: "A collection of published writings on feminist theory, postcolonial theory, East Asian culture, and more"
+excerpt: "A collection of published writings on feminist theory, postcolonial theory, East Asian culture, and more."
-tags: [sample post, readability, test]
 comments: true
 ---